psxact/psxact/README.md

 ## Current Status

-Currently, the emulator can get through the BIOS, but hasn't booted any commercial games yet.
+Currently, the emulator is capable of booting a small amount of commercial games.
 A software rasterizer is used to attempt pixel accurate graphical output, the results are quite nice!

 ![Current status](images/current.png)